WasmEdge/WasmEdge/docs/book/en/src/kubernetes/cri/crio.md

 CRI-O uses the `runc` runtime by default and we need to configure it to use `crun` instead.
 That is done by adding to two configuration files.

+> Make sure that you have [built and installed the `crun` binary with WasmEdge support](../container/crun.md) before starting the following steps.

 First, create a `/etc/crio/crio.conf` file and add the following lines as its content.
 It tells CRI-O to use `crun` by default.